loumadev/EdupageAPI/README.md

     const timetable = await edupage.getTimetableForDate(date);

     //Get your lesson
     //Note: This will return second lesson in array, not second period.
     //      In case you want to access second period you may want:
-	//      `timetable.lessons.find(e => e.lesson.name == "2")`
+    //      `timetable.lessons.find(e => e.period.id == "3")`
     const lesson = timetable.lessons[1];

-	//You should check if the lesson is online if(lesson.isOnlineLesson) {
+    //You should check if the lesson is an online lesson if(lesson.isOnlineLesson) {
     	//Sign it (this method may not be successful, in such case it will return `false`) const success = await lesson.signIntoLesson();

     	console.log(success);
     }
 })();
 ```